 Alexi has managed hundreds of energy efficient asset management programs local governments throughout Australia and worked on the development and creation of the Australian One Planet Councils to assist councils in assessing their sustainability performance against a range of indicators.
 Since 2013, Alexi has managed a project team that has obtained over $100m of government funding and third-party finance for energy efficiency and renewable energy projects throughout Australia.

-FRED WATSON is an astronomer at the Australian Astronomical Observatory, where he is also Head of Lighting and Environment.
-Fred is best known for his radio and TV broadcasts, talks, and other outreach programs, which earned him the 2006 Australian Government Eureka Prize for Promoting Understanding of Science.
-He has also written a number of award-winning books, and was made a Member of the Order of Australia in 2010.
-Fred has an asteroid named after him (5691 Fredwatson), but says that if it hits the Earth, it won’t be his fault.
+FRED WATSON comes from a long line of Freds, but was the first in his family to become a scientist.
+Known for pioneering the use of fibre optics in astronomy during the 1980s, he has been an astronomer at the Australian Astronomical Observatory since 1995.
+Fred is best known for his radio and TV broadcasts, talks, books and other outreach programs, which earned him the 2006 Eureka Prize for Promoting Understanding of Science.
+His recent work emphasises the environmental benefits of sky-friendly lighting.
+Fred holds adjunct professorial positions at five Australian universities, and was made a Member of the Order of Australia in 2010 for his contributions to astronomy and space science.
+He has an asteroid named after him (5691 Fredwatson), but says that if it hits the Earth, it won't be his fault.

 Craig’s passion for sustainability has been recognised with a Tasmanian Local Government Award for Excellence for energy efficiency retrofits of Council facilities.
 His advocacy is instrumental in the small rural municipality of Meander Valley becoming a leader in energy initiatives in the State, through: